 What is a seborrheic keratosis?

 The outer layer of your skin is the epidermis.
 Cells called keratinocytes make up much of this layer.
 These cells regularly flake off as younger cells replace them.
 Sometimes keratinocytes grow in greater numbers than usual.
 This can lead to a keratosis.
-You may have just one or hundreds of these growths.
+You may have just 1 or hundreds of these growths.
 In most cases, these growths only cause cosmetic problems.
 In some cases, they can cause skin irritation if they’re in a spot that clothes rub.

 Seborrheic keratoses are not cancer.
 But they can sometimes look like growths that are cancer.
-Because of this, your healthcare provider may need to take a sample and examine it.
+Because of this, your healthcare provider may need to take a biopsy sample and examine it.

 What causes seborrheic keratoses?

 It’s not clear what exactly causes seborrheic keratoses.
 They tend to run in families, so genes may be a cause.
 Normal skin aging plays a role because the growths are more common with age.
 Too much sun exposure may also play a role.
 They are not contagious.
 You can’t get them from somebody else or spread them to others.

 Sometimes, multiple seborrheic keratoses may suddenly appear.
 This is unusual.
 It may be a sign of a cancer not linked to the skin, such as colon cancer or lung cancer.
 If you’ve had many of these growths suddenly appear, tell your healthcare provider.
-He or she may want to make sure that you don’t have any type of cancer.
+They may want to make sure that you don’t have any type of cancer.